Your #1 Attorney for Working Injuries and Jobsite Accidents

 - Traumatic brain injury

-Although construction companies are obligated to meet certain safety requirements, many times the safety engineers or safety programs are negligent or non-existent and a work injury lawyer can serve as your advocate.
+Although construction companies are obligated to meet certain safety requirements, many times the safety engineers or programs are negligent or non-existent and your employment lawyer can serve as your advocate.
+If you have been hurt on the job, share what happened to get your legal compensation and recovery options from our award-winning personal injury attorney today.

 The Longshore Harbor and Workers Compensation Act ("LHWCA") provides benefits similar to workers compensation statute for individuals injured working in a maritime context, not necessarily on a vessel.
 LHWCA benefits for injury are specifically defined and the procedure for obtaining benefits is similar to a State Workers Compensation statute.